Nekroze/AnorakPack/README.md

 TODO
 ====

- - Make a credits and mods list for all the excelent mod authors
- - Message all mod authors for permissions for 2 person modpack
+ - Message all mod authors for permissions
  - Review if turretmod is unbalancing
  - Find some kind of trading/vending mod